waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Lessons
 - **Automation:** I must trust and consistently use my automation tools (like `select_battle_option`) to improve efficiency and reduce errors.
 Inconsistent use is a failure of strategy.
 - **Tool Trust & Root Hypothesis:** If a trusted tool (like `find_path`) provides a result that contradicts my belief, the error is almost certainly in my foundational understanding of the game state, not in the tool itself.
 I must immediately challenge my own assumptions about game mechanics or map layout, rather than trying to 'fix' a tool that is functioning correctly.
+If the `find_path` tool reports "No path found," it is not a bug; it is a signal that my mental model of the map is incorrect.
 - **Tool Maintenance & Verification:** If a tool produces an incorrect outcome or contradicts system information, I must not assume the problem is external.
 The tool is likely flawed and must be fixed immediately.
 Deferring tool maintenance is a critical failure.
+- **Tool Consistency:** When one tool's logic is updated (like `find_path`), any other tools that use similar logic (`check_unseen_reachability`) must be updated immediately to prevent conflicting results and strategic errors.
 - **Data Hygiene:** Map markers for resolved events (like collected items) must be deleted immediately to avoid confusion and wasted turns.
+When updating a marker for an object (e.g., after defeating a trainer), the old marker must be deleted to prevent redundant and conflicting information.
+Markers should also be linked to their corresponding `object_id` whenever possible to ensure they move with the object.
 - **Position Verification:** My internal sense of position can be unreliable and lead to hallucinations.
 I must always verify my current `(x, y)` coordinates in the Game State Information before planning any path or interaction.
 - **Notepad Precision:** When using `notepad_edit`'s `replace` action, the `old_text` must be an exact, character-for-character match.
 Using `overwrite` is often safer for larger reorganizations.
 - **Game State Verification:** If a tool fails unexpectedly or an interaction doesn't work, the first step is to verify the game state.
 I must confirm I am not hallucinating before attempting the action again or debugging the tool.
 - **Item Interaction:** Items on the ground (POKE_BALLs) must be interacted with from an adjacent tile, not by standing on them.
 - **NPC Interactions:** Some interactions, like battling a trainer, can be multi-step.
 Ensure all initial dialogue is cleared with 'A' presses before the main event (like the battle) will trigger.
-- **Tool Consistency:** I must consistently use my automation tools (like `select_battle_option`) as per the system critique.
-Manual inputs for automatable tasks are inefficient and error-prone.
 - **Pathfinding Logic:** If a path is repeatedly blocked or a tool reports 'No path found,' do not assume you are soft-locked.
 Re-examine the map visually for alternative routes like ledges or other one-way tiles that may have been missed.
 - **Tile Mechanic Verification:** I must verify the mechanics of every tile type through direct observation and experimentation.
 Assumptions based on a tile's name can be wrong and lead to critical tool failures.
 I must never assume I know how a tile works until I have tested it.
+- **Immediate Correction Principle:** If an in-game observation contradicts a hypothesis (e.g., a failed movement), my absolute highest priority is to immediately correct my internal knowledge base (notepad) and any related tools.
+Deferring this creates cascading errors.
+- **Dialogue & Movement:** I must ensure all dialogue boxes are closed by pressing 'A' before attempting any movement inputs.
+Trying to move with text on screen will fail.

 # Battle Mechanics
 - Pokémon holding a BERRY can automatically use it to heal themselves when their HP gets low in battle.